ljdoig/ChessBot/README.md

 chmod +x ChessBot.app/Contents/MacOS/ChessBot
 ```

-One more option is that you can just clone this repo and open it in Intellij.
+If you wish to play around with the source code you can just clone this repo and open it in Intellij.
 Gradle will automatically prepare dependencies, and you can then compile and run the
 program through the main method in `desktop/src/com.chessbot/DesktopLauncher.java`.
 If
 you're on a Mac you will need to modify the run configuration to include the flag